 Slovenia is the best performing member state in terms of municipal waste recycling among the countries that have joined the EU since 2004.
 Slovenia's recycling rate reached 47% in 2012.
-Municipal waste generation remained relatively low, at 362 kg per capita in 2012 compared with the EU average of around 490 kg.
-Landfilling decreased from $58\,\%$ in 2011 to $51\,\%$ in 2012 but remains high.
+The municipal waste generation remained relatively low, at 362 kg per capita in 2012 compared to the EU average of around 490 kg.
+Landfilling decreased from 58% in 2011 to 51% in 2012 but remains high.
+Further measures could look at penalising the excessive use of landfills.

-Investing in the water sector is a key priority.
+Investing in the water sector in order to comply with EU environmental legislation is a key priority.
 In particular, compliance gaps persist as regards Slovenia's Accession Treaty obligations for the wastewater sector.
-The final deadline for complying with the Urban Wastewater Treatment Directive is the end of 2015.
-The latest available data for Slovenia shows compliance rates for collection and treatment of 30% in 2009 and 2010.
+The final deadline for reaching compliance with the Urban Wastewater Treatment Directive is the end of 2015.
+The last available data for Slovenia shows compliance rates for collection and treatment of 30% in 2009 and 2010.

 Slovenia's diverse and rich natural environment is a key element of its tourism strategy.
-Its biodiversity has been well preserved and Slovenia has the biggest share of land area covered by Natura 2000 in the EU (37.85% vs. EU average of 18.4%) (62).
-Well-preserved nature delivers multiple socio-economic benefits.
-It has been recognised in the Slovenian Tourism Development Strategy for 2012-16 as a key attraction for tourism.
+Its biodiversity has been well preserved and Slovenia has the biggest share of land area covered by Natura 2000 in the EU (37.85% vs. EU average of 18.4%).
+(90) Well-preserved nature delivers multiple socio-economic benefits.
+It has been recognised in the Slovenian Tourism Development Strategy for 2012-2016 as a key attraction for tourism.